 - Research: ULI will draw from the experience of its members and partners to produce research on resilience that is strategic and relevant for the real estate and land use community.

-- Convenings: ULI will host the Building the Resilient City conference in September 2014 to bring expert practitioners together with urban planners, local governments, and land use professionals to build practical knowledge on resilience and adaptation strategies.
-This conference is also partly supported by the John D. and Catherine T. MacArthur Foundation.
+- Convenings: ULI hosted the Building the Resilient City conference in September 2014 to bring expert practitioners together with urban planners, local governments, and land use professionals to build practical knowledge on resilience and adaptation strategies.
+This conference was partly supported by the John D. and Catherine T. MacArthur Foundation.

 - Grants: ULI will award grants through its District Councils to further resilience planning and implementation in their communities.